As an owner of a large number of properties throughout the United States it is important to NNN REIT to be a good steward of the environment.

 NNN REIT Portfolio of Properties

-Generally our leases also require the tenants to fully comply with all environmental laws, rules and regulations, including any remediation requirements.
-Our risk management department actively monitors any environmental conditions on our properties to make sure that the tenants are meeting their obligations to remediate or remedy any open environmental matters.
-On all properties that NNN REIT acquires we obtain an environmental assessment from a licensed environmental consultant to understand any environmental risks and liabilities associated with a property and to ensure that the tenant will address any environmental issues on our properties.
+The properties in our portfolio are generally leased to our tenants under long-term triple net leases with typical lease terms of 30 to 40 years including base and option terms which gives our tenants exclusive control over the ability to institute energy conservation and environmental management programs at our properties.
+The majority of our tenants are large companies with sophisticated conservation and sustainability programs designed to conserve environmental resources and limit the impact of the use of our properties on the environment, through, among other initiatives, the implementation of green building and lighting standards, emissions reduction programs and recycling programs.
+Our leases generally require the tenants to fully comply with all environmental laws, rules and regulations, including any remediation requirements.
+Our risk management associates actively monitor any environmental conditions on our properties to make sure that the tenants are meeting their obligations to remediate and/or mitigate any open environmental matters.
+Our property acquisition process includes obtaining an environmental assessment from a licensed environmental consultant to understand any environmental risks and liabilities associated with a property and to ensure that the tenant will address any environmental issues.
+Furthermore, we maintain a portfolio environmental insurance policy that covers substantially all of our properties for certain environmental risks.

 Top Tenants Reporting ESG Data